 The extension message SHALL reside in the XIMF element.
+Extension messages SHOULD follow the naming scheme using message family and type and SHOULD contain a Header element.
 The following example shows a query and it's matching response for a new message type in the "foo" namespace.

-Example 3.5: Creating Extensions Messages
+Example 3.5: Creating Extension Messages